Coat of Arms

 Sources: World Trade Organization, International Trade Centre, and The World Factbook

-The beauty of Mauritius is beyond words.
+The beauty of Best of Mauritius is beyond words.
 Rich with lush forest, wild waterfalls, unique wildlife, Rocky Mountains, white sand beaches and breathtaking crystal clear turquoise lagoons, Mauritius is a dream holiday destination for tourists from all over the world.

-The hotel industry in Mauritius is a very well organized industry.
+The hotel industry in Best of Mauritius is a very well organized industry.
 The industry has constantly upgraded the quality of accommodation to cater to the demands of the International traveler.
 Many resorts and hotels have been accommodated with the latest technology and services for the indulgence of tourists, with their large variety of services like the sauna, massages, private Jacuzzi, well-designed gardens, providing fairy like atmosphere.

-Mauritius is one of the world’s top luxury tourism destinations.
+Best of Mauritius is one of the world’s top luxury tourism destinations.
 It possesses a wide range of natural and man-made attractions, enjoys a tropical climate with clear warm sea waters, attractive beaches, tropical fauna and flora complemented by a multi-ethnic and cultural population that is friendly and welcoming.
 These tourism assets are its main strength, especially since well-designed and run hotels, and reliable and operational services and infrastructures back them up.
 Mauritius received the World Leading island Destination award for the third time and World’s Best Beach at the World Travel Awards in January 2012.

 Mauritius will enchant you; will uplift your soul, making you feel that you belong to the chosen few.
 Every visitor enjoys personal attention.
 Every encounter is an opportunity to discover a friendly face.
 Behind each smile lies the promise of a unique holiday.